 This type of outsourcing mostly requires a business to have a comprehensive strategy and a network of governance and relationships.

-The cost, if you decide to make your own products in-house, can be extremely expensive especially if the raw materials you are going to use are sourced elsewhere.
+The cost can be extremely expensive if you decide to make your own products in-house.
 Aside from the high cost of the raw materials, paying for the factory workers can also be massive, as well as the capital for infrastructure and equipment you need for manufacturing.

-However, if you outsource the manufacturing process of your business, you can significantly reduce your cost as you don’t need to worry about infrastructure and equipment, as well as the labor costs.
+However, if you outsource the manufacturing process of your business, you can significantly reduce your cost as you don’t need to worry about infrastructure and equipment, as well as labour costs.

 There are outsourcing processes that are specific to a certain task or an internal procedure, something more known as process-specific outsourcing.
 It has become common in the industry to contract an external service provider that specializes in a particular service.

-Process-specific outsourcing provides businesses the means to not only cut costs but to also have the time to focus more on their core business functions, saving the time it usually takes to fulfill customer orders.
+Process-specific outsourcing provides businesses with the means to not only cut costs but to also have the time to focus more on their core business functions, saving the time it usually takes to fulfil customer orders.

 When companies are juggling with several projects, it can usually be tedious, and the quality of the output can be compromised with the lack of time to focus on each one of them.
-In this case, a business can outsource a project to a third-party.
-A whole project can be contracted, or a part of it can be sub-contracted.
+In this case, a business can outsource a project to an external service provider.

-There are various reasons why a company outsource a project, but the most common one is the lack of available people to do and finish the task or the lack of skills for the job.
-It is also a more cost-effective choice compared to spending time and money in training current employees.
+There are various reasons why a company outsources a project, but the most common one is the lack of available people to do and finish the task or the lack of skills for the job.

-Offshoring has also become an accepted idea to overcome local regulations that prohibits particular activities.
+Offshoring has also become an accepted idea to overcome local regulations that prohibit particular activities.

-While there are companies that find hiring offshore labor the cost-effective move in contracting business process, some find it the opposite and they start to bring back offshoring activities locally.
-It is commonly known as reshoring, which can simply be described as transferring a business operation from another country to the business’ home country.
+While there are companies that find hiring offshore labor a cost-effective move, some find it the opposite and they start to bring back offshoring activities locally.
+It is commonly known as onshoring (or reshoring), which can simply be described as outsourcing business operations in the same country as your headquarters.